Nightmare Fuel / Predator

 - The very idea of being hunted by an invisible alien.

 - The Predator in general.
-Besides its delightful face, it can camouflage itself, making it near invisible (unless water comes into play), mimic human voices to lure victims and collects human skulls and spines as trophies for fun.
+Besides its delightful face, it can camouflage itself, making it near invisible (unless water comes into play), mimic human voices to lure victims and collects human skulls and spines as trophies.
 Not to mention, it has quite the array of frightening roars, screams and clicking noises.

 - The skinned corpses of Jim Hopper and his men.

 - The distorted recordings of Billy's laugh and Mac's voice ("Over here", "turn around", "anytime")

 - The part where the Predator steals Blaine's body and a boar it scared jumps on Mac in a panic.

 - Also, the Fridge Horror that comes into play after the team discovers Blaine's body is missing - if that boar hadn't been there and been freaked out, they never would have known the Predator was there.

 - The part where Dillion looks around the jungle after hearing "anytime" and the Predator's cackles.
 As he looks around (we see from Dillion's point of view), you can clearly see the Predator's invisible silhouette standing on the branch which Dillion looked past before looking at it again.

 - The scene where Dutch ends up careening off a waterfall and falls into the pool of water below to escape the Predator, and the Predator follows him.
 Dutch emerges above water, and is able to catch his breath in a few moments of silence...and then the Predator falls into the pool a few yards behind him, complete with a Scare Chord.
 And since the Predator is still using its invisibility camouflage at this point, we still don't see the Predator proper when it hits the water—just the resulting splash, which makes the water look like it rose upwards by itself.
 It's no surprise that Dutch upon hearing the splash immediately start swimming towards land, with an absolutely terrified expression.